 The Red Sticks next attacked Fort Mims, winning a victory but losing almost half their army in the brutal siege.
 Fort Mims had a small group of civillians in residence, whose stories further encouraged the United States to engage militarily in the conflict.
 Andrew Jackson assembled an army of Tennessee Volunteers which pushed into Creek Country and massacred 200 civillians and abducted 80 women and children at Tallushatchee, killed 300 warriors in Talladega, and killed 60 civillians and abducted 200 in Hillabee after the talwa had surrendered.
 At Eccanachaca, 33 warriors and 12 African allies were killed, and at Calabee Creek the U.S.-Lower Creek coalition won another victory, but at the cost of many soldiers.

 The Red Sticks made their final stand at Horseshoe Bend.
 They withstood siege from 1500 militiamen, 100 Lower Creek White Sticks, and 500 Cherokee for the night, until McIntosh led a flanking maneuver by canoe.
 800 Red Stick warriors were killed, 557 in battle and another 250-300 trying to flee through the water.
 Another 350 women and children were taken captive.
-About 2,000 Red Sticks, many who were not at the battle, fled to Florida and formed the nucleus of the modern Seminole nations.
+About 2,000 Red Sticks, many who were not at the battle, fled to Florida and joined the nucleus of the modern Seminole nations.
 At the conclusion of the Creek Civil War, which in many ways was one of the U.S.’s earliest proxy wars and part of the broader War of 1812 between the U.S. and Britain, Jackson demanded 23,000,000 acres of land from both the Red Stick and White Stick factions in the Treaty of Fort Jackson.
 Several micos wrote an outraged letter, which Jackson promised his personal secretary would carry to Washington, D.C.
 The letter never arrived.

 By 1814, the Creek Confederacy was profoundly divided, bled dry of warriors, and had lost most of Georgia.
 The colonial powers had exploited the internal divide to set the Creeks against each other until the Confederacy was practically destroyed.
 McIntosh obtained some security for the Lower Creeks by aligning with the new Indian agent to control regular deliveries of supplies and negotiate reimbursements for Lower Creek expenses in the war, but Creek Country was wracked by famine for years as traditional networks of trade, farming, and mutual aid were destroyed.